Cremorne, Hamilton: History

+Around 1902, a garden theatre, called Cremorne Gardens was operating at O’Connor’s Hotel, loosely based on the concept of the larger and more famous “pleasure gardens” of that name in London, Melbourne, Sydney and elsewhere around Australia.
+These gardens were later developed into the Cremorne Theatre and live on in the current Cremorne Theatre, within a few hundred metres of O’Connor’s original site, as part of the Queensland Performing Arts Centre, South Bank.
+This JD O'Connor is understood to have sold O'Connor's Hotel c.
+1909, and retired from the hotel business altogether c.
+1913.

+Cremorne Hamilton is not the only notable Brisbane home named after this venue.
+Cremorne Sandgate, was built by John Neil McCallum, the manager and later owner of the Cremorne Theatre from 1911 to 1954.
+It was the childhood home of John McCallum (actor), well known actor and TV producer, including of the series Skippy the Bush Kangaroo.

 In 1904, JD O'Connor obtained title to nearly 1.5 acre of hillside land at Hamilton, formerly part of the Eldernell Estate and first subdivided in 1890.
 Here he erected a very fine timber residence which he named Cremorne.
 Although the JD O'Connor's had only one child, a daughter born in 1896, they erected a large house designed for entertaining, with generously proportioned rooms, and wide verandahs and verandah pavilions which took advantage of the views of the Brisbane river, southern suburbs and city.
 It was designed by one of the most fashionable architectural firms of the day, Messrs Eaton & Bates of Brisbane, Rockhampton and Townsville.